Well, actually, it is now... since this T-Rex is a permanent part of the new Ripley's Believe It or Not Museum.

 The new Ripley Museum is located right across the street from the old Hollywood Wax Museum, and just a few doors east of the new Guinness World Record Museum; the Ripley people obviously hope to give their neighbors a run for their money.

 Any new sign of life is certainly welcome on the moribund Boulevard, but the Ripley museum actually has little to do with Hollywood.
 (It is included in this chapter mainly because it is located right in the center of the Hollywood Boulevard tourist district.)
 Their so-called "Hollywood section" is filled with busts of human freaks, not movie stars.
 Then again, Ripley's glitzy presentation and overblown hype is pure "Tinseltown."

-There are almost 300 items on display here, running the gambit from miniature pool tables to giant scale models of the Queen Mary.
+There are almost 300 items on display here, running the gamut from miniature pool tables to giant scale models of the Queen Mary.
 Alas, this museum displays the same inclination towards the grotesque as the Orange County Ripley's.
 If shrunken heads, human freaks, and three-headed babies are your thing, then step right in.
-But if the idea of seeing a man impaled on an iron rod (sticking in through his cheek, and emerging out of the top of his head) gives you pause, then you might prefer the Guinness museum next door or the Hollywood Entertainment Museum down the street..
+But if the idea of seeing a man impaled on an iron rod (sticking in through his cheek, and emerging out of the top of his head) gives you pause, then you might prefer Madame Tussaud's wax museum nearby.

 The bizarre and the fantastic are what you will see here.
 At least replicas of the bizarre and the fantastic; only a few of the exhibits are originals.
 Most appear to be facsimiles of objects, and wax figures of people (except for that shrunken head, which is supposed to be real).

 Bear in mind that Robert Ripley - who traveled to 190 countries collecting these oddities - never said that all of his items were genuine.
 He said "believe it or not"!
 And many of these supposed oddities are indeed very hard to believe.